fhb-codelabs/fhb-codelabs.github.io/site/codelabs/iac-exo-terraform-intro.md

   * Retry accessing your machine via SSH now
   * This should work now

 <aside class="positive">Congrats!
-You provisioned your first Virtual Machine and are able to access it!</aside>
+You provisioned your first Virtual Machine and are able to access it!
+You may delete your VM
+via the console now</aside>

 ## Infrastructure-as-Code
 There were many steps we had to take until we got our simple virtual machine working.
 The current setup is fairly enough